 3. Where does Twitter fit within your overall online marketing strategy?
 Is Twitter meant to be a customer service tool?
 Brand monitoring?
 Monitoring for sales opportunities?
 Promotion of other corporate social activities? (ie blogging, Facebook, YouTube, Etc) Does it support some other communications function?

-As a communications and social networking tool, Twitter can connect with customers, prospects, journalists, employees, candidates, investors and marketing partners.
-Understanding where Twitter fits within the overall mix of online marketing and communications will help with: allocating monitoring and engagement resources, establishing a working social media policy, workflow management and reporting.
-You may very well find a number of synergies available through Twitter, such as connecting with journalists and bloggers for PR purposes but also encouraging link usage when citing the company to assist with SEO efforts.
+As communication and social networking tools, Twitter can connect with customers, prospects, journalists, employees, candidates, investors and marketing partners.
+Understanding where Twitter fits within the overall mix of online marketing and communications will help with: allocating monitoring and engagement resources, establishing a working social media policy, workflow management, and reporting.
+You may very well find a number of synergies available through Twitter, such as connecting with journalists and bloggers for PR purposes but also encouraging links used when citing the company to assist with SEO efforts.
+Utilizing workflow software within your management plan can help you navigate your way through your daily workload.

 Twitter is a tool and only as useful as the tactics you use.